 - Admission.
 Show management shall have sole control over admission policies at all times.

 - Cancellation.
 This trade show contract may be cancelled by either party upon giving written notice at least 90 days prior to the first day of the Show.
 If show management cancels, it will refund all monies paid by the Exhibitor unless said cancellation was caused by the Exhibitor’s failure to pay the amounts due and owing in accordance with the payment schedule, in which case show management will impose a cancellation fee equal to 25% of the contracted space costs.
 If it is the Exhibitor who has cancelled, then the Exhibitor shall pay an amount equal to 25% of the contracted space costs to show management, which cancellation fee may be deducted from any deposit held by show management.
-If the Exhibitor cancels between 60 and 90 days prior to the show, then it will be liable for 50% of the contracted space costs; if cancellation is done less than 60 days prior to the show, no refund will be given.
+If the Exhibitor cancels within 90 days of the show date, then it will be liable for 100% of the contracted space costs and no refund will be given.
 The parties hereto agree that the aforementioned cancellation fee is not a penalty but a genuine pre-estimate of damages.
 Cancellation of this trade show contract, means that the Exhibitor forfeits all rights or claims to the allocated space and show management is free to rent it to others and collect the cost of the space as damages.
 Show management reserves the right at its sole discretion to change the date or dates upon which the show is held and shall not be liable for damages or otherwise by reason of such change.
 In addition, show management shall not be liable in damage or otherwise for failure to carry out the terms of this agreement in whole or in part where caused directly or indirectly by or in consequence of criminal or terrorist act, acts of God, fire, storm, flood, war, rebellion, insurrection, riot, civil commotion, strike or by any cause whatever beyond the control of show management.
 In the event that the exhibit space to be used by the Exhibitor should in any way be rendered unusable, the Exhibitor shall pay for such space only for the period during which it was or could have been used as determined within the sole discretion of show management.

 - Exceptions.
 While exceptions to these rules and regulations are not anticipated or encouraged, any such requests must be submitted to show management in writing at least 60 days prior to the trade show.
 Show management will rule on such requests and respond in writing no later than 20 days after receipt of the request.